ubc-provenance/PIDSMaker/docs/docs/ten-minute-install.md

     source .env
     ```

-2. Create a volume
+2. Build  and start the database container up:
     ```
-    docker volume create postgres_data
+    docker compose -p postgres -f compose-postgres.yml up -d
     ```

-3. Build  and start the container up:
-    ```
-    docker compose up -d --build
-    ```
     Note: each time you modify variables in `.env`, update env variables using `source .env` prior to running `docker compose`.

-4. In a terminal, get a shell into the `experiment container`, where the python env is installed and where experiments will be conducted:
+3. In a terminal, get a shell into this container:
     ```
-    docker compose exec postgres bash
+    docker compose -p postgres exec postgres bash
     ```
-5. If you have enough space to uncompress all datasets locally (135 GB), run this script to load all databases:
+4. If you have enough space to uncompress all datasets locally (135 GB), run this script to load all databases:
     ```
     ./scripts/load_dumps.sh
     ```